Community Resources and Development, MS

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-International applicants are required to submit TOEFL or IELTS scores and a financial guarantee statement.
+International applicants are required to submit TOEFL (taken in a testing center) or IELTS scores and a financial guarantee statement.

 Only complete application files are reviewed or considered for admission.
-Applicants without undergraduate academic work in related disciplines are required to take six credit hours of deficiency coursework in addition to the master's degree requirements.
-Deficiency coursework may be taken in conjunction with master's degree classes.
+Applicants without undergraduate academic work in related disciplines are required to take six credit hours of coursework in addition to the master's degree requirements.
+The additional assigned coursework may be taken in conjunction with master's degree classes.

 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
 This program has the following program outcomes: